dumdumrobots/pioneer/README.md

 **To do/Questions**
 - Test the code with the robot's camera.
 - Ask if there are fallen cones.
-- Will there be fallen cones?
+- Ask if there will be any other cones apart from the rather orange one and the yellow-green one.
 - Is the detection fast enough?

 ### Detect the colour: